acmdas/das_fieldstones/morefieldstones2019.md

 ## The Myth as Enemy
 Mon, 6 May 2019

 &ldquo;The great enemy of truth is very often not the lie -- deliberate, contrived and dishonest -- but the myth -- persistent, persuasive and unrealistic.
 Too often we hold fast to the clichés of our forebears.
 We subject all facts to a prefabricated set of interpretations.
-We enjoy the comfort of opinion without the discomfort of thought.&rdquo;&mdash;John F. Kennedy *Commencement Address at Yale, 11 June, 1962*
+We enjoy the comfort of opinion without the discomfort of thought.&rdquo;&mdash;John F. Kennedy *Commencement Address at Yale University, 11 June, 1962*

 ## The Human Mind Needs
 Mon, 6 May 2019